toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [gh-f](https://github.com/gennaro-tedesco/gh-f) - The ultimate, compact and snappy fzf extension for gh CLI.
 * [gh-s](https://github.com/gennaro-tedesco/gh-s) - Search GitHub repositories interactively.
 * [gh-stars](https://github.com/aymanbagabas/gh-stars) - A GitHub CLI extension to show repository stargazers.
+* [giq](https://github.com/doganarif/giq) - Git CLI with AI-powered commit messages and insights; it is a drop-in replacement for git with the same commands.
 * [git](https://git-scm.com/) - The winner across all the existing file versioning tools, distributed versioning, fully controllable from the command-line, plenty of configuration and usage options, behind a number of related project that leverage git as backend.
 * [git absorb](https://github.com/tummychow/git-absorb) - git commit --fixup, but automatic.
 * [Git Auto Sync](https://github.com/GitJournal/git-auto-sync) - Automatically commits changes to a git repository, and always keep that repository up to date.